How Anxiety Works: Its Impact on Daily Life

 Impact on Concentration and Decision-Making

 Heightened anxiety erodes focus and slows decision-making.
-The anxious mind becomes preoccupied with worst-case scenarios.
-This leads to:
+The anxious mind gets stuck on worst-case scenarios, which leads to:

 • Indecisiveness